rdekleijn/rdekleijn.github.io/posts/bayes-power/index.md

 ---

 ## What is this about?
 For frequentist hypothesis testing, several power calculators (e.g. G\*Power[^1], powerandsamplesize.com[^2]) are available to determine the minimum sample size needed to detect an effect with a given probability (statistical power).
-No such calculators are available (to my knowledge) for the Bayesian versions of t-tests, ANOVA, and linear correlations returning a Bayes factor.[^3] Calculating statistical power for these techniques for given sample sizes can be done using simulation, and to save everyone a lot of time I will summarize my findings below.
+No such calculators are available (to my knowledge) for the Bayesian versions of *t*-tests, ANOVA, and linear correlations returning a Bayes factor.[^3] Calculating statistical power for these techniques for given sample sizes cannot be done analytically but can be done using simulation, and to save everyone a lot of time I will summarize my findings below.

 ## Minimum sample sizes needed